 Occupancy Inspections for Health Care Facilities

-The appropriate field office of the Division of Safety Inspection must be notified via the Occupancy Request Form
+The appropriate field office of the Division of Safety Inspection must be notified via the

 at least four to six weeks prior to any occupancy date requested.
 All projects must be 100 percent complete or an occupancy inspection will not be scheduled.
 An occupancy inspection cannot be requested to complete a punch list.
 Contact the division's field offices to obtain an occupancy checklist, which can be used as a guide to ensure that all required documentation and certifications are available for the safety inspector on the scheduled inspection date.